Azure/azure-powershell/src/App/App.Autorest/docs/New-AzContainerApp.md

 ```

 ### -EnableSystemAssignedIdentity
-Decides if enable a system assigned identity for the resource.
+Determines whether to enable a system-assigned identity for the resource.

 ```yaml
 Type: System.Management.Automation.SwitchParameter